jetbrains-academy/Functional_Programming_Scala/Pattern Matching/The Newtype Pattern/task.md

 On the other hand, opaque types integrate very well with extension methods, which is another new feature in Scala 3.
 We will discuss it in the future.

+### Exercise

+One application of the opaque types is to express units of measure.
+For example, in a fitness tracker, the distance can be input by the user in either feet or meters, based on their preferred measurement system.
+Implement the functions for tracking the distance in different units and the function `show` to display the tracked distance in the preferred units.